kumar8801/Clock/readme.txt

-this is a anaolg clock using only html,css and javascript
+this is a anaolog clock using only html,css and javascript